inf112-v21/The-Downward-Spiral/README.md

 ### Server does not update won/loss graphics for other players
 Other players can't see the updated graphics if you win or lose.

-### Game-logic does not apply twice
+### Game-logic does not apply twice for each card
-There is only exectued one logic for each cell each round, since there can not be two types of logic that applies to one cell in the current code.
+There is only exectued one logic for each cell each card, since there can not be two types of logic that applies to one cell in the current code.
-This is mainly a problem for
+This is mainly a problem for the map Factory Rejects.
+This map has a lot more going on for each cell, which causes some logic to fail.

 ### The server never shuts down.
 The server never shuts down even if all the player have "won" and gone back to main menu.